Deepthit-23/push_pull_commit_lab_simulator/README.md

 ### Scenario 4 — Chemical Mixing Experiment
 Players pick up labeled reagent bottles and pour them into a mixing beaker.
 The system shows whether the combination is safe or dangerous — with a real scientific explanation of why.

+### Scenario 5 — pH Testing
+Players test the acidity or alkalinity of unknown liquid samples using pH indicator strips or a pH meter.
+Based on the reading, players must correctly classify the substance and dispose of it in the appropriate waste container.

+### Scenario 6 — Flame Test
+Players perform a classic flame test experiment — dipping metal salt samples into a flame using a wire loop and identifying the unknown metal based on the color of the flame produced.
+Each metal produces a unique characteristic color, teaching players to identify substances through observation.

 ---

 ## 🛠️ Tech Stack